oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 #### Introduction

 The operator creates a container in its own Pod for each WebLogic Server instance.
-You can tune container memory and CPU usage by configuring Kubernetes resource requests and limits, and you can tune a WebLogic JVM heap usage using the `USER_MEM_ARGS` environment variable in your Domain resource.
+You can tune container memory and CPU usage by configuring Kubernetes resource requests and limits, and you can tune a WebLogic JVM heap usage using the `USER_MEM_ARGS` environment variable in your Domain YAML file.
 A resource request sets the minimum amount of a resource that a container requires.
 A resource limit is the maximum amount of a resource a container is given and prevents a container from using more than its share of a resource.
 Additionally, resource requests and limits determine a Pod's quality of service.

 This FAQ discusses tuning these parameters so WebLogic Server instances run efficiently.

-#### Setting resource requests and limits in a Domain resource
+#### Setting resource requests and limits in a Domain

-You can set Kubernetes memory and CPU requests and limits in a [Domain resource]({{< relref "/userguide/managing-domains/domain-resource" >}}) using its `spec.serverPod.resources` stanza, and you can override the setting for individual WebLogic Server instances or clusters using the `serverPod.resources` element in `spec.adminServer`, `spec.clusters`, or `spec.managedServers`.
+You can set Kubernetes memory and CPU requests and limits in a [Domain YAML file]({{< relref "/userguide/managing-domains/domain-resource" >}}) using its `spec.serverPod.resources` stanza, and you can override the setting for individual WebLogic Server instances or clusters using the `serverPod.resources` element in `spec.adminServer`, `spec.clusters`, or `spec.managedServers`.
 For example:

 ```
   spec: